 Eventually these two traditions (Greek and Jewish) began to interact.
 There arose within Western philosophy an on-going debate that lasted for well over a thousand years about whether or not the universe had a beginning.
 This debate played itself out among Jews and Muslims as well as Christians, both Catholic and Protestant.
 It finally sputtered to something of an inconclusive end in the thought of the great eighteenth century German philosopher Immanuel Kant.
-Kant held, ironically enough, that there are rationally compelling arguments for both sides thereby exposing the bankruptcy of reason itself!
+Kant held, ironically enough, that there are rationally compelling arguments for both sides, thereby exposing the bankruptcy of reason itself!

 I first became aware of this debate only after graduating from college.
 One week before graduation I was browsing the clearance tables at the college bookstore and came across this book by one of my former professors, Steward Hackett, entitled The Resurrection of Theism.
 I had heard that this was an important book, and since it was on clearance I decided to buy it.
 After graduation I began to read it that summer.
 And I was blown away by its contents.
 You see, I had been taught in college that there are no good arguments for God's existence - that all of these arguments had been refuted by modern philosophers.
-Therefore there really aren't any good arguments per se for God.
-Although that seemed to me counterintuitive, nevertheless I had great respect for my learned professors and thought if they said there aren't any good arguments for God's existence they must surely be right.
+Although that seemed to me counterintuitive, nevertheless I had great respect for my learned theology professors and thought that if they said there aren't any good arguments for God's existence, they must surely be right.
 Then here I discovered in Hackett's book a defense of argument after argument for the existence of God along with detailed refutations of every conceivable objection that might be raised against these arguments.
 I was absolutely overwhelmed.

-Wanting to come to grips with Hackett's case, I went on to do Master's Degree work in philosophy.
-In preparing for the graduate record exams I discovered that the centerpiece of Hackett's book - the so-called kalam cosmological argument - actually had this long history in Jewish, Muslim, and Christian thought reaching all the way back to the early centuries after Christ.1 I wanted to settle my mind on this argument.
+Wanting to come to grips with Hackett's case, I decided to do Master's Degree work in philosophy.
+In preparing for the Graduate Record entrance exams I discovered that the centerpiece of Hackett's book - the so-called kalam cosmological argument - actually had a long history in Jewish, Muslim, and Christian thought reaching all the way back to the early centuries after Christ.
+I wanted to settle my mind on this argument.
 So when I applied to do doctoral work at the University of Birmingham in England, I proposed writing my doctoral thesis - or dissertation - on the cosmological argument for God's existence.
 I did write on that argument.
-I was able to explore the historical roots of this argument as well as deepen the analysis of the argument, and also discovered amazing connections with contemporary astronomy and astrophysics.
+I was able to explore the historical roots of this argument, as well as deepen the analysis of the argument, and also discovered amazing connections with contemporary astronomy and astrophysics.

 Because of its roots in medieval Islamic theology I dubbed this argument the kalam cosmological argument to differentiate it from other versions of the cosmological argument like Leibniz's argument from contingency which we've studied.
-Kalam is the Arabic word for medieval theology.
+Kalam is the Arabic word for medieval Islamic theology.
 It was medieval Islamic theology that developed this argument to a great degree of sophistication.

 This argument - the kalam cosmological argument - largely forgotten since the time of Kant is now back at center stage in philosophical discussion.
-The Cambridge Companion to Atheism, published in 2007, reports,
+The Cambridge Companion to Atheism, published in 2007, reports, day Iran.
+He was concerned that Muslim philosophers of his day were being influenced by ancient Greek philosophy to deny God's creation of the universe.